Top 5 Google Ads Best Practices for 2026

 If you want to scale your campaigns with smart bidding strategies, you’ll need the right data.

-I can’t count all the times I’ve seen ad accounts get lower ROAS than they should be getting just because Google Ads conversion tracking hasn’t been set up properly.
+I’ve seen hundreds of ad accounts get lower ROAS than they should be getting just because Google Ads conversion tracking hasn’t been set up properly.

 Once your conversion tracking has been enabled, Google will be able to understand your leads’ behaviour and place accurate bids.
 Still, check them manually to make sure you’re not bidding more than you’d like to.